Pietro Locatelli: Amsterdam

 In 1729 Locatelli moved to Amsterdam, where he stayed until his death.
 He did not compose so much as previously, but gave violin lessons to amateurs and edited his opp.
 1–9 and the works of other musicians, such as Giovanni Battista Martini's Op.
 2. His sparsely documented public and semi-public performances were open only to music lovers, not to professional musicians.
 An Englishman who heard him in 1741 wrote "he is so afraid of People Learning from him, that He won't admit a Professed Musician into his Concert".
 Some rich music lovers, who would play as amateurs with Locatelli, helped him to become affluent.
-In aristocratic circles he was a recognized, admired and supported virtuoso and composer.
+In aristocratic circles, he was a recognized, admired and supported virtuoso and composer.
 In 1741 he set up a business selling violin strings from his home.
 Including taxes he earned about 1500 guilders in 1742 alone, the highest income of any musician from Amsterdam.
 It is unknown why from 1744, when he released Op.
 8, to 1762, when he released Op.
 9, there were no reports of him from lexicographers, listeners or national and international music journalists.

 Locatelli died on 30 March 1764 in his house on the Prinsengracht.
+He was buried in the English Reformed Church on the Begijnhof.
+In 2024 a small monument made by Fabio Pravisani was erected there in his honour.

 Legacy

 A library with over a thousand documents shows Locatelli's interest in literature and science.
 It includes ornithological, theological, church historical, political, geographical, art historical and mathematical works, and literature on music theory dating back to the 16th century.
 His nachlass includes all important writers from Dante on.
-Among the large quantity of printed and unbound sheet music there are the collected works of Corelli.
+Among the large quantity of printed and unbound sheet music, there are the collected works of Corelli.
 Also available are pictures by Dutch, Italian and French masters.
 All these things, as well as his instruments and much more, were auctioned in August 1765.